svdrecbd/NEMESIS/ONBOARDING.md

 # NEMESIS Onboarding

 **NEMESIS** — *Non‑periodic Event Monitoring & Evaluation of Stimulus‑Induced States*
-Version: **1.0‑rc1**
+Version: **1.0-preview**

 This document gets a new contributor from zero → productive.
 It summarizes the system, how to run it, how the data flow works, and what’s left to ship v1.0.

-> **Heads up:** The `main` branch is currently in the middle of a tabbed UI refactor.
-Expect camera preview glitches and other rough edges while the work lands.
-If you need the stable single-window panel, check out tag `1.0-rc1` (commit `0262552`).

----

 ## 1) What this is

 A desktop acquisition app that:
-- Shows a live USB‑microscope preview (“photo‑booth” style)
+- Shows a live USB-microscope preview (“photo-booth” style)
 - Adapts preview aspect to the camera (4:3/16:9/16:10) and hides the idle border once the first frame arrives
-- Drives an Arduino‑controlled stepper “tapper” with **Periodic** or **Poisson** schedules
+- Drives an Arduino-controlled stepper “tapper” with **Periodic** or **Poisson** schedules
 - Records MP4 video independently of tapping (can be on/off at any time)
 - Logs **every tap** to CSV (v1.0 schema) and captures **run.json** snapshot for traceability
 - Produces publishable plots from CSV via `app/core/plotter.py`
 - Anchors each tap to both host UTC and firmware clock and records the preview/recorded frame indices so video and telemetry stay aligned.
+- Manages acquisition sessions inside a tabbed workspace with per-tab hardware locking, rename-on-double-click, hover-only close controls, and keyboard shortcuts for tab creation/teardown.

-### Current project (in flight)
+### Current architecture snapshot
-- Refactor the legacy single-window UI into per-run `RunTab`s plus a dashboard workspace.
-- Isolate all run state inside `RunSession` so multiple rigs can run concurrently in the future.
-- Expand the dashboard to manage historical runs (plot tweaks, export to Sheets/Excel, quick file ops).
-- Coordinate hardware resources (camera index + serial port) across tabs without conflicts.
+- The first tab is a `RunTab`; `+ Tab` (or Cmd/Ctrl+T) opens a chooser to spawn another Run or Data tab.
+Cmd/Ctrl+W closes the active tab, but the last remaining tab stays pinned.
+- Each run tab owns a `RunSession` that wraps camera capture, serial transport, logging, and preview widgets so hardware never leaks across tabs.
+- Camera indices and serial ports are claimed per tab; attempts to reuse a claimed resource raise a friendly warning instead of stealing the device.
+- Data tabs surface the dashboard view for browsing historical runs, exporting artifacts, and clearing recordings without disturbing live sessions.
+- Theme toggles now propagate across run and data tabs; control panels, dashboards, and preview frames stay in sync in Light/Dark modes.
+- The tab bar is left-aligned to match the control stack; close icons appear on hover, and tab width is padded (~30%) to support double-click rename.
+- Layout minimums are anchored so the control column never disappears; overflow uses scroll areas rather than letting widgets clip.
+- App-wide zoom honours Cmd/Ctrl+=/-/0; trackpad pinch is temporarily disabled while we rebuild bounded zoom.

-The UI is intentionally **technical & dense** (think Bloomberg/radare2), with a **Pro Mode** for keyboard‑first operation.
+The UI is intentionally **technical & dense** (think Bloomberg/radare2), with a **Pro Mode** for keyboard-first operation.
 Typestar OCR is the global font; the default loads in **Light Mode** with controls on the **left** and data on the right (75 % of the width).
 A custom splitter snaps to 25 % / 50 % / 75 % anchors and briefly highlights the handle when you land on a magnet so it’s easy to hit repeatable layouts without pixel hunting.

 ---